 Health Matters: getting every adult active every day

-All adults should aim to be active daily and should include muscle strengthening activity, such as exercising with weights, yoga or carrying heavy shopping, on at least 2 days a week.
+All adults should aim to be active daily.
+Muscle strengthening activity, such as exercising with weights, yoga or carrying heavy shopping is recommended at least two days a week.
 This can help lower the risk of sarcopenia, or loss of muscle mass, which is associated with ageing but also occurs in response to immobility at any age.
-Individuals at risk of falls should also do balance exercises twice a week.
+Individuals at risk of falls should also look to do balance exercises twice a week.

 As well as being physically active, all adults are advised to minimise the time spent being sedentary (sitting) for extended periods.
 Even among individuals who are active at the recommended levels, spending large amounts of time sedentary increases the risk of adverse health outcomes.